Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 1. From there, design the factory instance distribution model
 1. Go through the entire lifecycle of features and releases and check that nothing in ADF will prevent it to flow freely (see Charles' article above on how to deal with issues)

-Note that this will not be a unique combination for the entire organization, but rather a process that will be repeated for every ADF project/team.
+Note that this will not be a unique combination for the entire organization, but rather a process that should be repeated for every ADF project/team.